 Today, we continue to build on this legacy at the UCLA Graduate School of Education & Information Studies by doing fundamental work on what matters most in education and information studies in the 21st century: the discovery and application of usable knowledge at the crossroads of policy and practice.

-We are home to sixteen nationally renowned research centers, two groundbreaking partnership schools, and some of the world’s premiere education and information experts.
-This where the most pressing issues in education and information are transformed by UCLA and strategic partners into opportunity and real-world solutions.
+We are home to fourteen nationally renowned research centers, three groundbreaking partnership schools, and some of the world’s premiere education and information experts.
+This is where the most pressing issues in education and information are transformed by UCLA and strategic partners into opportunity and real-world solutions.

 A Message from the Wasserman Dean

 The 21st century is placing unprecedented demands on our education systems and redefining our information networks.
 Education and information are more important than ever.
 Our responsibility moving forward is preparing the next generation of scholars and practitioners for transformative work in an ever more diverse, interconnected, and miniaturized world.
 As we prepare to celebrate UCLA’s centennial campaign, the timing couldn’t be better to address these challenges.